jsaenzBimcv/BIMCV-MIDAS-PROJECT/Models/Segmentation_Models/Unet2d_Vertebrae/README.md

 All models are trained for 100 epochs, In all cases the activation function in the output layer was the softmax and the loss the categorical cross entropy.

+You can label your own images by downloading the <a href="https://bimcv.cipf.es/bimcv-projects/project-midas/">MIDAS project</a> model weights.

 Intersection over Union (IoU) [(Long et al., 2015)](#12) was used as the metric to compare the performance of the evaluated network architectures.

 If you use this code please cite: